mikrooo1595/mesin-inti-market-data-infra/DATA_CONTRACT_EXAMPLE.md

 ## What is intentionally NOT shown

+- The full feature set.
+This contract publishes 17 of the 24 measured features.
+The remaining seven are withheld deliberately.
 - Actual numeric values (this document is schema-only)
 - Feature weights, combination logic, or thresholds
 - The outcome-based columns (MFE/MAE) that are quarantined from being used